SAP/cf-cli-java-plugin/README.md

                                 container, implies '--keep'
-   -verbose                  -v, enable verbose output for the plugin -app-instance-index       -i [index], select to which instance of the app to connect -args                     -a, Miscellaneous arguments to pass to the command (if supported) in the
+   -verbose                  -v, enable verbose output for the plugin -app-instance-index       -i [index], select to which instance of the app to connect
-                               container, be aware to end it with a space if it is a simple option.
-For commands that create arbitrary files (jcmd, asprof), the environment variables @FSPATH, @ARGS, @APP_NAME, @FILE_NAME, and @STATIC_FILE_NAME are available in --args to reference the working directory path, arguments, application name, and generated file name respectively.
-   -container-dir            -cd, the directory path in the container that the heap dump/JFR/... file will be
-                                saved to

 </pre>